revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

 Hive is used to helps in finding the position of a substring in a string.
-It returns only the first occurence of the given input.It will return the null value , if either of the arguments are null and it return 0 if the substring could not be found in the string.
+It will returns only the first occurence of the given input as well as it will return the null value , if either of the arguments are null and it will return 0 if the substring could not be found in the string.

 </details>
 </blockquote>